Notgnoshi/cryptography/README.md

     - `numpy`
     - `concurrencytest` for running unittests in parallel. `runtests.py` will run tests in serial if the `concurrencytest` module is not installed
     - Tentatively `sympy`.
-    - Use `sudo -H pip install gmpy2 numpy sympy` to install
+    - Use `sudo -H pip install gmpy2 numpy sympy concurrencytest` to install
         * `gmpy2` requires: `sudo apt install libgmp3-dev libmpc-dev libmpfr-dev`

     Example usage may be found in the course homework and in the unit tests.
+Run `pydoc3 -b` and navigate to `crypto` link to view the crypto library documentation.

 * `homework/`